KG-NINJA/openai-to-z-fuwa/README.md

+---
----## ⚡️ TL;DR
+## ⚡️ TL;DR

 **Input coordinates, and this pipeline auto-generates a Markdown report on Amazonian ruin likelihood—combining NDVI anomaly analysis, soil, hydrology, and toponymic local-legend AI.
 Results include maps, GeoJSONs, and poetic context.**
 ---
+# 🗺️ OpenAI to Z: AI-Driven Exploration of Hidden Amazonian Ruins

+...

 # 🗺️ OpenAI to Z: AI-Driven Exploration of Hidden Amazonian Ruins